A virtual firm serving Colorado, Kansas, & Missouri.

 While Privacy Policies are not universally required, the trend is clearly going in that direction.
 Certain countries require them, and in the U.S., some states now require them.
 And in either event, having (and following) a privacy policy can reduce your risk.
 Moreover, most reputable online tools today will require you to have a Privacy Policy if you are going to use their tools in connection to data you collect from your website or application.

-The Ultimate Guide to Starting a Business
+The Lawyer's Guide to Entrepreneurship

 Download Now